Docs Menu

 • A replica set deployment or sharded cluster

-MongoDB server and Laravel MongoDB have the following limitations:
+MongoDB Server and the Laravel Integration have the following limitations:

 • In MongoDB versions 4.2 and earlier, write operations performed within a transaction must be on existing collections.
 In MongoDB versions 4.4 and later, the server automatically creates collections as necessary when you perform write operations in a transaction.
 To learn more about this limitation, see Create Collections and Indexes in a Transaction in the Server manual.